Andrew Vollert

-Andrew Joseph Vollert (born March 15, 1995, age 27) is an American football tight end who is a free agent.
+Andrew Joseph Vollert (born March 15, 1995) is an American former professional football tight end.
 He played college football at Weber State in Ogden, Utah.

 College career

 Vollert played two seasons at San Jose State, followed by year at San Francisco City College, before transferring to Weber State.
 He was an FCS All-American in 2016 and 2017 for the Wildcats, totaling 123 receptions for 1,613 yards and 12 touchdowns.
 He also played basketball at San Jose State in the 2014-15 season.

 Professional career

 Arizona Cardinals

 Vollert signed with the Arizona Cardinals as an undrafted free agent on April 30, 2018.
 In the preseason, he caught 8 of 9 targets for 55 yards.
 He was waived on September 1, 2018 and was signed to the practice squad the next day.
 He is currently healthy and was released on October 31, 2018.

 Cincinnati Bengals

 On November 5, 2018, Vollert was signed to the Cincinnati Bengals practice squad.
 He signed a reserve/future contract with the Bengals on December 31, 2018.
 The Bengals waived Vollert on May 22, 2019.